swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 Below is a storyboard that depicts a visual representation of what specific situations might look like throughout an International Transfer Request.

 > ![Feature 1 Storyboard](https://github.com/Uvic-SENG321Spring2024/team2-developer/assets/98367955/53ab2881-3388-4161-a56f-09706d203fc7)
+> "Storyboard for System feature 1"

 The storyboard below displays how a user can edit contact details.
 >![Storyboard](./images/Systemfeature2_storyboard.jpg)
->"Storyboard for System feature 2"
+> "Storyboard for System feature 2"

 The storyboard below displays how the status of the transfer is managed.
 >![Feature 3 Storyboard](./images/Feature3_Storyboard.png)